-A copyright lawyer can protect your original work of written word which could be a book, an article, song lyrics or many other things.
+A Tampa and Orlando based copyright lawyer can protect your original work of written word which could be a book, an article, song lyrics or many other things.
 If your work is copyrighted, no one can claim it as their own work.
 You have the exclusive right to do whatever you want with the work.
 You can authorize others to perform certain actions in relation to your work and even assign your copyright to someone else usually an entity such as a publisher or record company.
 Payment may include a one-time fee for your work, royalties or you may provide use at no charge.

 Copyright Protection Orlando